By Adam Lee-Smith

 - Carbohydrates: 9.8 grams

 - Fiber: 1.6 grams

 How many blueberries can I give my cat?

-Treats like blueberries shouldn't make up more than ten percent of your cat's daily diet.
+Treats like blueberries shouldn't make up more than 10% of your cat's daily diet.
 Blueberries are not a part of a cat's natural diet, and high-quality cat food provides all the nutrients your feline needs daily.

 While some cat foods contain blueberries, they're a minor ingredient.
-Generally, you shouldn't feed your cat more than a couple of blueberries every day.
+Generally, you shouldn't feed your cat more than a couple of blueberries a day.